Goulburn: Landmarks

 Goulburn's second court house was built in 1847; designed by Mortimer Lewis, the colonial architect.
 James Barnet, the colonial architect from 1862 to 1890, built a number of buildings in Goulburn.
 These included the Goulburn Gaol that opened 1884; the current court house that opened in 1887; and a post office in 1881.
 Barnet's successor, Walter Liberty Vernon, was responsible for the first buildings of Kenmore Hospital, completed in 1894.
 St Saviour's Anglican Cathedral and Hall were designed by Edmund Blacket.
 Building started in 1874 and it was dedicated in 1884.
 It was finally consecrated in 1916.
 A tower was added in 1988 as part of a Bicentennial project but Blacket's plans included a spire which is yet to be added.
 E.C.
 Manfred was a prominent local architect responsible for many of the buildings in the city, including the first public swimming baths opened in 1892; the old Town Hall constructed in 1888; the Goulburn Base Hospital designed in 1886; the old Fire Station built in 1890; the Masonic Temple built in 1928; he also designed the earlier building of 1890 it replaced.
 Goulburn's first permanent fire station built 1890 and designed by local architect E.C.
 Manfred.
 The city was home to Kenmore Hospital, a psychiatric hospital which was finally closed in 2003.
 Goulburn remains a hub for mental health with facilities now located at the Goulburn Base Hospital.

 Goulburn Rail Heritage Centre

 The roundhouse at Goulburn was a significant locomotive depot both in the steam and early diesel eras.
 After closure it became the Goulburn Rail Heritage Centre, a railway museum with preserved steam and diesel locomotives as well as many interesting examples of rolling stock.
 Some minor rail operators such as RailPower have used the site to restore diesel locomotives to working order for main line use.
+The Railway Barracks built in 1935 is situated opposite the roundhouse.
+It accommodated the steam engine drivers, and now converted into an accommodation wedding & events centre.